getparthenon/parthenon-docs/docs/invoice/overview.md

 | `vat` | `float` | The VAT percentage |
 | `type` | `string` | The type of item |
 | `description` | `string` | The description for the item |

+### setInvoiceNumber

+Set the invoice number.

+### addVatToTotal

+Sometimes you want to add the VAT to the total.
+Calling this method will make that happen once the invoice is built.

+### deductVatFromTotal

+Sometimes you don't want to add the VAT to the total.
+Calling this method will make that happen once the invoice is built.

+### addVatNumber

+This takes a string that contains the VAT number.

+### setBillerAddress

+This accepts an instance of `Parthenon\Common\Address`

+### setCountryRules

+This accepts an instance of `Parthenon\Invoice\CountryRules`

+### setCurrency

+This accepts an string that sets the currency.

+### setDeliveryAddress

+This accepts an instance of `Parthenon\Common\Address`

+### setPaymentDetails

+This accepts an string that contains the payment details

+### setCreatedAt

+This accepts an instance of `DateTimeInterface`.

+### build

+This method will build the invoice with all the information given to the InvoiceBuilder and will return an `Parthenon\Invoice\Invoice` instance.